Opening hours

 Practical information

 We ask educational institutions to attend with at least one supervisor for every fifteen students.
-Students up to and including the age of nineteen receive free admission; students aged nineteen to twenty-five benefit from a reduced rate.
+Students aged 18 or younger receive free admission; students aged 19 to 25 benefit from a reduced rate.
 Supervisors visit the museum free of charge.

 An average visit lasts approximately ninety minutes.